-Your client is interested in a property and have poured over the listing multiple times, but really wish they could get a video tour of the home before deciding whether or not to go see it in person.
+Your client is interested in a property and has poured over the listing multiple times but really wishes they could get a video tour of the home before deciding whether or not to go see it in person.

 Verdict: You’ve made yourself vulnerable to a lawsuit.

 By recording video footage of a home without the seller’s consent, you’ve given them the option to take legal action against you.